kokoro-aya/calculator-compose/Readme.md

 # A simple calculator
 ![screensnap](./calc.png)

-Supports calculations with add/sub/mul/div/exp/rem and parenthesis.
+Supports calculations with add/sub/mul/div/exp/rem and parenthesis and several scientific operations.

 The implementation made usage of Jetpack Compose for Desktop as UI library and BetterParse as the parsing library.